kmd462/KD_INFO670/README.md

 - Mark items as purchased/not purchased
 - Error handling for empty item input
 - Responsive layout that works on various screen sizes
-- isual indicators for purchased items
+- Visual indicators for purchased items
 - Counter showing the total number of items

 ### Technical Implementation